obmarg/cynic/cynic-book/src/derives/query-fragments.md

 }
 ```

-This can be used as a query like so:
+An `Operation` can be created from this `QueryFragment`:

 ```
+use cynic::FragmentContext;

-let query = cynic::Operation::query(AllFilmsQuery::fragment(&());
+let query = cynic::Operation::query(
+    AllFilmsQuery::fragment(FragmentContext::empty())
+);
 ```

-This `Query` can be converted into JSON using `serde`, sent to a server, and
+This `Operation` can be converted into JSON using `serde`, sent to a server, and
 then then it's `decode_response` function can be used to decode the response
 itself.
 An example of this is in the [Quickstart][quickstart].

-The empty `()` we pass to fragment is for the arguments - this particular query
+We pass a `FragmentContext` in here, which can be used to provide arguments to
-has no arguments so we pass `Void`.
+a query.
+In this case we have no arguments, so we use the
+`FragmentContext::empty()` constructor.

 ### Passing Arguments